 Contingent staffing aids in physician retention.

 Gaps in schedules are inevitable within any physician team or service line.
-Your organization can rely on contingent staffing by proactively credential and onboarding additional providers that can be ready as needed, easing the stress on your full-time providers and clinical leaders alike.
+Your organization can rely on contingent staffing by proactively credentialing and onboarding additional providers that can be ready as needed, easing the stress on your full-time providers and clinical leaders alike.
 With contingent staffing, you can ensure your physicians always have the assistance they need and boost retention in the process.

 The Key Components to a Workforce Strategy